-4.1.
-In any case which is referred for a Disciplinary Hearing, the Discipline Chairman shall convene the hearing within 14 days of the decision to refer.
-Any delay may only be granted at the discretion of the Chairman of the Disciplinary Hearing.

-- 4.2.
-Where a charge against a player is referred to a Disciplinary Hearing, his captain and club may be charged separately under their responsibilities as set out in the Code of Conduct above. - 4.3.
+- 5.1.
+In any case which is referred for a Disciplinary Hearing, the League Secretary shall convene the hearing within 10-15 working days of the decision to refer. - 5.2.
+Where a charge against a player is referred to a Disciplinary Hearing, his captain and club may be charged separately under their responsibilities as set out in the Code of Conduct above. - 5.3.
 At least seven days' notice in writing of the hearing shall be given to the Player via his club Secretary.
 In the case of a club, its Secretary shall be so notified.
-The notice shall specify the alleged breach(es) of the Code of Conduct above. - 4.4.
-The accused player or club shall be entitled: - To submit written statements ahead of the hearing - To attend the hearing - To state his case (in the case of a club, by its Secretary or other official) - To be legally represented or supported by a colleague and - To call witnesses. - 4.5.
-If the player or club is to have representation present at the hearing then the details of that representation must be given to the Discipline Chairman not less than 48 hours before the date of the hearing. - 4.6.
-The Hearing shall be conducted by a Disciplinary Panel appointed by the Discipline Chairman and shall consist of not less than three persons and not more than five persons drawn from a list approved by the League's Management Committee.
-The Discipline Chairman shall appoint one of the Disciplinary Panel members to act as Chairman of the Disciplinary Panel.
-None of the Panel should be connected with the player, the club or their opponents at the time of the alleged breach, or a club which might directly benefit from any disciplinary action. - 4.7.
-A club or player involved in disciplinary proceedings will be solely responsible for meeting such costs or expenses as it or they may incur, including the cost of any legal or other representation. - 4.8.
+The notice shall specify the alleged breach(es) of the Code of Conduct above.

+- 5.4.
+The accused player or club shall be entitled: - A. To submit written statements ahead of the hearing - B. To attend the hearing - C. To state his case (in the case of a club, by its Secretary or other official) - D. To be supported by a colleague and - E. To call witnesses. - 5.5.
+If the player or club is to have representation present at the hearing, then the details of that representation must be given to the League Secretary not less than 48 hours before the date of the hearing. - 5.6.
+The Hearing shall be conducted by a League Committee and shall consist of not less than three persons.
+None of the Panel should relate to the player, the club or their opponents at the time of the alleged breach, or a club which might directly benefit from any disciplinary action. - 5.7.
+A club or player involved in disciplinary proceedings will be solely responsible for meeting such costs or expenses as it or they may incur. - 5.8.
 The standard of proof shall be on the 'balance of probabilities' rather than the criminal standard of 'beyond reasonable doubt'.